mjdecker/mjdecker.github.io/_projects/cs2/bigint.md

 					* Add these together and write the result.
 				* All output must be labeled and neat.
 			* Testing
 				* There are a provided set of tests to validate your implementation of the above.
+These are run by auto-grader, but not Visual Studio.

 ## Iteration 1 Rubric
 * [] No use of using namespace (if use -25 points)